Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: INTRODUCTION

+Recently, \cite{NongLiang2024} tested the phenomenological IDE model with Pantheon+ SNe Ia and A118 GRB dataset. \cite{WLL2024} investigate the phenomenologically emergent dark energy (PEDE) model \citep{Li2019} and the Generalised Emergent Dark Energy (GEDE) \citep{Li2020} with A118 sample and OHD at intermediate redshift. \cite{Li2024b,Li2025a} utilize the DESI Data Release 1 (DR1) in combination with SNe Ia from the full five-year observations of the Dark Energy Survey and CMB from the Planck satellite to explore potential interactions between DE and DM. \cite{Li2026} investigated sign-changeable IDE models using DESI DR1, CMB, and DES SN data to find strong evidence for energy transfer direction reversal during cosmic evolution at the $4.1\sigma$ confidence level for certain interaction forms.

+The latest measurements from DESI Data Release 2 (DR2) \citep{DESI2025} provided exquisite distance constraints at redshifts $0.295 < z_{\rm eff} < 2.330$. \cite{Ling2025} adopted an improved inverse distance ladder approach based on the latest cosmological data with DESI DR2, cosmic chronometer (CC), and SN Ia from either the DESY5 or Pantheon+ datasets.
+Recent analyses using DESI data have provided new constraints on the phenomenological IDE models \citep{Giare2024,Sabogal2024,Silva2025}.
+Other alternative DE models beyond $\Lambda$CDM have also been explored with DESI data, e.g., the PEDE model \citep{HA2024} and the GEDE model \citep{Liu2025a}, the torsion cosmology \citep{Liu2025b}, the generalized Padé expansions \citep{Fazzari2025} and dynamical DE parametrization models \citep{Li2025b, Cheng2025}.

-More recently, \cite{NongLiang2024} tested the phenomenological IDE model with Pantheon+ SNe Ia and A118 GRB dataset. \cite{WangLiang2024} presented a sample of long GRBs from 15 years of the \emph{Fermi}-GBM (Gamma-ray Burst Monitor) catalogue with identified redshift, in which the GOLD sample contains 123 long GRBs at $z\le5.6$ and the FULL sample contains 151 long GRBs with redshifts at $z\le8.2$. \cite{Cao2025} analyzed the \emph{Fermi}-observed long GRBs datasets \citep{WangLiang2024} to simultaneously constrain the Amati correlation and cosmological parameters within six spatially flat and nonflat DE models.
+More recently, \cite{WangLiang2024} presented a sample of long GRBs from 15 years of the \emph{Fermi}-GBM (Gamma-ray Burst Monitor) catalogue with identified redshift, in which the GOLD sample contains 123 long GRBs at $z\le5.6$ and the FULL sample contains 151 long GRBs with redshifts at $z\le8.2$. \cite{Cao2025} analyzed these \emph{Fermi} GRBs datasets to constrain the Amati relation and cosmological parameters within six DE models simultaneously. \cite{Xie2025b} tested the Distance Duality Relation with cosmological observations at high redshift combined the \emph{Fermi} sample using artificial neural network (ANN).

-The latest measurements from DESI DR2 \citep{DESI2025} provided exquisite distance constraints at intermediate redshifts ($0.3 < z < 2.3$).
-In this paper, we investigate the specific phenomenological IDE model with the updated sample from the \emph{Fermi} satellite \citep{WangLiang2024} and the latest baryon acoustic oscillation measurements from DESI DR2 \citep{DESI2025}.
-This approach allows us to place robust constraints on the interaction strength $\xi$ and the dark energy equation-of-state parameter $w_X$, as well as to test the time evolution of dark energy through the CPL parameterization, thereby extending the cosmological probe to higher redshifts and breaking parameter degeneracies among different dark energy models.
+In this paper, we investigate the specific phenomenological IDE model with the updated sample from the \emph{Fermi} satellite \citep{WangLiang2024} and the latest BAO measurements from DESI DR2 \citep{DESI2025}.
+This approach allows us to place robust constraints on the interaction strength $\xi$ and the EoS parameter $w_X$, as well as to test the time evolution of dark energy through the CPL parameterization, thereby extending the cosmological probe to higher redshifts and breaking degeneracies among DE models.